samael500/web-exceptions/README.rst

 What and why?
 -------------

-In AioHTTP_ you cat raise any response as exception (this is very cool).
+In AioHTTP_ you can raise any response as exception (this is very cool).
 But Django can raise only 3+1 web exceptions.

 - `400` `SuspiciousOperation <https://docs.djangoproject.com/en/1.11/ref/exceptions/#suspiciousoperation>`_